Want a look into the Master of Arts in Criminal Justice from a corrections viewpoint? Watch this short video:

 Simpson is currently accepting applications for our MACJ program, and applications are evaluated on an on-going basis.

 For more information, please contact Craig Peck, Ankeny Campus Director as well as MACJ Advisor, at firstname.lastname@example.org.
 Alternatively, you may contact faculty member Dr. Samantha O’Hara, MACJ Graduate Program Director at email@example.com.

 - Masters of Criminal Justice Requirements

-- Admission to the Masters of Criminal Justice program at Simpson College
+- Application for admission to the Masters of Criminal Justice program

 - Transfer Your Credits